It's rare that projects are confined to a single team or department.

 You can either choose to sync with a new Trello board or with an existing Trello board.
 This is interesting if you have other tasks in Trello that are also part of the sprint, this way all your local tasks and imported tasks will coexist on both tools.

 Finally, you review your sync to make sure everything is good to go.
-You notice you have two options here: one is to filter what is going to be synced, the other one is to better customize the sync before enabling it.
+You notice you have two options here: one is to just create the sync, and the other one is to better customize the sync before enabling it.
 You may want to filter your task syncs before progressing further.

 Filter your tasks

-If you created a whole new project in the other app for the sprint, you can just click on "Create sync", but if you used labels to differentiate the tasks you want to work on during the sprint, filter them in your sync settings (click on "Filter out some tasks" and "Customize Sync") and make sure to add the label to your sync "whitelist" of labels to filter by.
+If you created a whole new project in the other app for the sprint, you can just click on "Create sync", but if you used labels to differentiate the tasks you want to work on during the sprint, filter them in your sync settings (click on "Customize Sync") and make sure to add the label to your sync "whitelist" of labels to filter by.

 If you built the sprint in Trello, on the other hand, you can then easily send the different tasks to the appropriate apps by labelling them and enable task filters in your Sync settings.